Invariance of immersed Floer cohomology under Lagrangian surgery: Treed holomorphic disks

+the union over combinatorial types with $d$ incoming edges.
+The case that $C$ consists of a single edge so that $S = \emptyset$ and $T = \R$ is allowed; in this case $\M_\Gamma(\phi)$ is defined to be the space of non-constant unparametrized gradient trajectories on $L$.

-In a neighborhood of any holomorphic treed disk with stable domain the stratum of the moduli space containing the disk is cut out by a Fredholm map of Banach spaces as follows.
-Let $u: S \to X$ be a map of type $\Gamma$.
+Each stratum is cut out by a Fredholm map of Banach spaces as explained in Palmer-Woodward \cite{pw:flow}.
+Since later we will have to generalize the discussion to buildings, we review the construction.
+Let $u: S \to X$ be a map of type $\bGamma$.
 Let

+(where $t(e)$ was the number of branches of the map $u$ on the edge $e$ defined in \ref{typeofmap}) denote the complement of the points $w \in S \cap T$ representing branch changes of the map $\partial u: \widetilde{\partial S} \to L$.
+The surface $S^\circ$ is naturally a surface with {\em strip-like ends}: For each $w \in S \cap T_e$ above there exists a proper embedding of manifolds with boundary